griffithlab/rnabio.org/_posts/0008-08-01-TCR_BCR_analysis.md

 head(rep135_TCR_clones)
 ```

-The dataframe should look something like this, where we have some cells with a TCR and and there cell type label.
+The dataframe should look something like this, where we have some cells with a TCR and their cell type label.
 ```
                                                    CTaa_TCR immgen_singler_main
 Rep1_ICBdT_AAACCTGAGCCAACAG-1  CALGAVSAGNKLTF_CASRGGAYAEQFF                 NKT